WE HAVE MOVED / NOS MUDAMOS DE UBICACIÓN

 When a person is hoping to apply for permanent resident status or a Green Card while they currently have nonimmigrant immigration status, they will often have to complete two forms: an immigrant petition and a Green Card application.
 Another person may have to sponsor an applicant, and applicants outside the United States will have to use consular processing.

 While adjustment of status often takes about one year, it can take up to two years in some cases.
 People can also be required to pay fees, and costs could be as much as $1,225, but some refugees could get their filing fees waived.
-These types of applications often require legal representation simply because of the massive amount of required initial evidence that is required.
+These types of applications often require legal representation simply because of the massive amount of initial evidence that is required.

 An expired Green Card will not automatically make a person unlawful in the United States, but it can cause problems with the ability to work lawfully and travel.
 The Green Card renewal process can be completed in only a matter of months, although some cases could take up to one year.
 There is usually a $455 filing fee and an $85 biometrics fee associated with Green Card renewal applications.